 Emory University Hospital and Emory Clinic

 The Emory University Hospital is a 587-bed tertiary care center, with 24,000 inpatient visits per year.
 Fellows will have the opportunity to spend 2 months/year leading the inpatient consult service.
 The consult service cares for complex patients referred from throughout the metro-Atlanta area, Georgia, and the southeast.
 The Emory Clinic is Emory’s outpatient clinic where multiple specialists provide care for 80,000 patient visits/year.
-At the Emory Clinic, fellows will have the opportunity to rotate through general Rheumatology clinics, as well as, disease-specific clinics, such as the Emory Lupus Clinic (Dr. Sanz), the Emory IgG4-Related Disease Clinic (Dr. Khosroshahi), and the Emory Vasculitis Clinic (Dr. Tiliakos).
+At the Emory Clinic, fellows will have the opportunity to rotate through general Rheumatology clinics, as well as, disease-specific clinics, such as the Emory Lupus Clinic (Dr. Sanz), the Emory IgG4-Related Disease Clinic (Dr. Khosroshahi), the Emory Scleroderma Clinic, the Emory Myosiis Clinic, and the Emory Vasculitis Clinic (Dr. Tiliakos).
 While rotating at the Emory Clinic, fellows will also have the opportunity to attend Pediatric Rheumatology Clinics at the Children’s Healthcare of Atlanta site on campus.

 Emory University Hospital Midtown